Visit WCN

 Suzi Eszterhas

-Until recently, pangolins were once thought to be part of the greater group of Xenarthra—insect-eaters found in the Americas, including anteaters, sloths, and armadillos.
+Until recently, pangolins were thought to be part of the greater group of Xenarthra—insect-eaters found in the Americas, including anteaters, sloths, and armadillos.
 However, new genetic evidence has changed their taxonomy in the animal kingdom.
 Despite their superficial resemblance to armadillos and their specialized insect diet similar to anteaters, pangolins are actually more closely related to skunks and other carnivores, like cats and dogs.

 Ground pangolin walking.